Yoshihiro Togashi

 Yoshihiro Togashi (冨樫 義博, Togashi Yoshihiro) is a Japanese manga artist.
-He began drawing manga at an early age, before being recognized for his talent by the publishing company Shueisha while attending college.
-Togashi has authored several different manga series in different genres over the past three decades.
-He is best known for writing and illustrating the YuYu Hakusho (1990–1994) and Hunter × Hunter (1998–present) series, which are some of the best-selling manga series of all time.
+He began drawing manga at an early age and was recognized for his talent by the publishing company Shueisha while attending college.
+Togashi has authored several different manga series in different genres since the 1980s.
+He is best known for writing and illustrating YuYu Hakusho (1990–1994) and Hunter × Hunter (1998–present), which are two of the best-selling manga series of all time.
 Togashi is married to Naoko Takeuchi, the author of Sailor Moon.

 Biography

 Early life

-Born in Shinjō, Yamagata to a family that owned a paper shop, Togashi began drawing manga casually in his first to second year of elementary school.
-In high school, Togashi joined the fine-arts club; he later enrolled at Yamagata University where he studied education in the hope of becoming a teacher.
-During college he submitted some of his manga work to Weekly Young Jump, published by Shueisha.
+Born in Shinjō, Yamagata to a family that owned a paper shop, Togashi began drawing manga casually in his first or second year of elementary school.
+In high school, Togashi joined the fine-arts club, and he later enrolled at Yamagata University, where he studied education in the hope of becoming a teacher.
+During college, he submitted some of his manga work to Weekly Young Jump, published by Shueisha.
 In 1986, at age 20, he authored a manga titled Buttobi Straight (ぶっとびストレート, Buttobi Sutorēto) for which he received the Tezuka Award, the most prestigious award for new comic artists in Japan.
-Another manga by Togashi titled Jura no Mizuki (ジュラのミヅキ) was an honorable mention in Shueisha's first annual Hop Step Award Selection magazine, published in 1988.
+Another manga by Togashi, titled Jura no Mizuki (ジュラのミヅキ), was an honorable mention in Shueisha's first annual Hop Step Award Selection magazine, published in 1988.
 After having given up his goal of becoming a teacher, Togashi was contacted by an editor of Weekly Shōnen Jump during his senior year of college, who asked him to move to Tokyo.